 App localization means to translate all the language elements in your app into a local language to target a specific country.

 While translating, localize the content or the business logic according to a specific country’s laws and guidelines.

 For instance, if you are building a healthcare app, the laws will vary in every country.

 In case of a weather app, some countries use temperature in Fahrenheit while other are more comfortable with Celsius.
 Localizing your app according to these parameters will result in a smooth end user experience.

 Why localise your app?

 This question can be counter-questioned as: why limit your app’s presence to a single market?

-A study conducted by Appia found – 86 percent localized app marketing campaigns outperformed mobile app marketing campaigns in English in click-through rates and conversions.
+A study conducted by Appia found – 86% of localized app marketing campaigns outperformed mobile app marketing campaigns in English in click-through rates and conversions.

-Launching your app in a foreign market can boost downloads by 128 percent and revenues by 26 percent for every country added via app localization.
+Launching your app in a foreign market can boost downloads by 128% and revenues by 26% for every country added via app localization.

-According to a report titled Can’t Read, Won’t Buy, 75 percent of customers prefer to purchase products in their own language.
+According to a report titled Can’t Read, Won’t Buy, 75% of customers prefer to purchase products in their own language.